PJ Poulin: Detroit Tigers

 On March 24, 2024, Poulin was traded to the Detroit Tigers in exchange for cash considerations.
 He split the year between the Double-A Erie SeaWolves and Triple-A Toledo Mud Hens, accumulating a combined 2–1 record and 2.10 ERA with 73 strikeouts in 60 innings pitched across 45 games.

 On July 6, 2025, the Tigers added Poulin to their 40-man roster after he exercised an upward mobility clause in his contract; he was subsequently optioned back to Triple-A Toledo.
 Poulin was designated for assignment by the Tigers on July 31, to clear roster space for pitcher Charlie Morton, who was acquired at the trade deadline.

 Washington Nationals

 On August 3, 2025, Poulin was claimed off waivers by the Washington Nationals.
 On August 5, Poulin was promoted to the major leagues for the first time.
 In his major league debut at Nationals Park in Washington, D.C., that evening, he pitched a scoreless sixth inning against the Athletics, giving up two singles but finishing his outing with a strikeout.
+On August 22, Poulin recorded his first career win, tossing two scoreless innings of relief against the Philadelphia Phillies.
+On September 20, he recorded his first career save, tossing a scoreless inning against the New York Mets.